 At a certain point, I decided to take what I learned and proceed to the next step.

 Aiki-jutsu-do became the official name of that next step.
 By combining the strong aspects of Aikido, Takeda-ryu Aiki-no-jutsu and all things gathered from other martial arts, the Aiki-jutsu-do system became a very complete system.
 Flexible, alert, dynamic, and above all realistic and effective in nature.

-For the first time in history, will you learn the techniques logically divided into its several parts, learn how relevant each detail is and ultimately put all the parts together again in one decisive movement.
-The final result will be a truly remarkable martial art collection useful for any martial artist at any level.
+For the first time in history, you will learn the techniques logically divided into its several parts, learn how relevant each detail is and ultimately put all the parts together again in one decisive movement.
+The final result is a truly remarkable new martial art useful for anyone.
 I wish you lots of enjoyment from the study and the practice of Aiki-jutsu-do and all you will learn on your journey.
 It will change your life for ever.

 Aiki-jutsu-do: The way ('do') of the art ('jutsu') of the harmony of ki ('Aiki')